 In the settings gear in the far right column, you can open up a whole list of options to further inspect a competitor.

-Another function of this table is the ability to add a domain to your blacklist.
-Users can add up to twenty domains to their blacklist at a time, and once a domain is on the blacklist, it will no longer appear in this report.
-You should add a site to your blacklist if it ranks for similar keywords as you, but doesn’t seem your services directly compete with each other.
+Another function of this table is the ability to exclude domains from this view.
+Users can add up to twenty domains to their Ignored filter at a time, and once a domain is added to the Ignore list, it will no longer appear in this report.
+You should add a site to your Ignored list if it ranks for similar keywords as you, but doesn’t seem your services directly compete with each other.

-For example, if we're Amazon.com, even if YouTube.com shares a high number of keywords as us, we would blacklist YouTube because their website’s content (videos/entertainment) serves a different purpose than ours (ecommerce/shopping).
+For example, if we're Amazon.com, even if YouTube.com shares a high number of keywords as us, we would ignore YouTube because their website’s content (videos/entertainment) serves a different purpose than ours (ecommerce/shopping).

-Domains can be removed from your blacklist just as easily as they were added.
-Just click on the “x” in the corner of the domain’s box as it appears in the blacklist bar, and its data will be added back to the campaign.
+Domains can be removed from your Ignored list just as easily as they were added.
+Just click on the “x” in the corner of the domain’s box as it appears in the Ignored filter, and its data will be added back to the campaign.